GSA/fedramp-gov/pages/challenge.md

 <hr>
 <h2>Rules and Conditions</h2>
 <ul>
-	<li>FedRAMP will not respond to each submission individually but may reach out via email to individual submitters for clarification if needed.</li>
+	<li>FedRAMP will not respond to each submission individually, but may reach out via email to individual submitters for clarification if needed.</li>
 	<li>This is a targeted open crowdsourcing and ideation activity to collect insight and is not a competition where prizes may be awarded.</li>
 	<li>Please do not submit proprietary information.
 Any information provided may be incorporated into the design of the project.
 Information submitted in response to this notice is subject to disclosure under the Freedom of Information Act.
 Respondents are advised that the Government is under no obligation to acknowledge, compensate or provide feedback with respect to any information submitted under this notice.</li>
 	<li>By participating in this crowdsourcing activity, submitters agree to hold GSA harmless from all legal and administrative claims to include associated expenses that may arise from any claims related to their submission or its use.</li>